Layrin14/android-lstm-sms-app/README.md

-# Simple Android SMS Classification App using LSTM
+# Simple Android SMS Classification App using LSTM \[Work in progress]